Pauloper1/Hackathon-Blockchain-Hospital-Management-System/README.md

 # Blockchain based Hospital management system.
 This was the first hackathon that my team and I participated and the theme was Blockchain.<br>
+So we built a blockchain based Hospital management system where the patient details will stored more securely.

 ## Group name : Men in Black